-The CHANGETIME and CREATETIME attributes are maintained internally by CICSPlex SM; you should not attempt to modify these attribute values.
+The CHANGEAGENT, CHANGEAGREL, CHANGETIME, CHANGEUSRID, and CREATETIME attributes are maintained internally by CICSPlex SM.
+Do not attempt to modify these attribute values.
 When you update or remove a definition resource table record, the CHANGETIME and CREATETIME values you return to CICSPlex SM must be the same values you received.